python-attrs/attrs/.github/AI_POLICY.md

 > By submitting a pull request, you certify that:
 >
 > - You are the author of the contribution or have the legal right to submit it.
-> - You either hold the copyright to the changes or have explicit legal authorization to contribute them under this project’s license.
+> - You either hold the copyright to the changes or have explicit legal authorization to contribute them under this project's license.
 > - You understand the code.
 > - You accept full responsibility for it.